Malley’s Chocolate: A Company History

 Today, Malley’s Chocolates is a progressive company, proud of its place in the community and the more than eight decades it has been a part of it.
 Our history informs our present and plans for continued success and growth in the future.

-A modern chocolate-making kitchen, factory and retail store occupies the five-acre, 60,000 sq. ft. location on Brookpark Rd. in southwest Cleveland, Ohio, where new chocolate ideas mix with long-time customer favorites.
+In addition to operating 22 retail stores across the region, a modern chocolate-making factory occupies our five-acre, 60,000 sq. ft. headquarters on Brookpark Rd. in southwest Cleveland, Ohio, where new chocolate ideas mix with long-time customer favorites.